thuchoang90/thuchoang90.github.io/_posts/2022-12-30-RISC-V-Integration.md

 **Lecture #6:**&nbsp;&nbsp;&nbsp;&nbsp;Rocket Computer System: Custom Hardware with External IOs
 <br>
-- *Description:*&nbsp;&nbsp;&nbsp;&nbsp;A mini-review for the previous week.
+- *Description:*&nbsp;&nbsp;&nbsp;&nbsp;A mini-review for the previous lecture.
 Repeat the previous work with custom hardware that has external IOs/pins.
 - *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Practice the previous work.
 This time, learn to use external IOs/pins with your custom hardware.

 **Lecture #7:**&nbsp;&nbsp;&nbsp;&nbsp;Course Summary